 Another short day because Joanna and I had both decided we would like to stay in the Herbon convent just outside of Padron, only 20km away.
 The attraction for me (as well as being an interesting experience) was because the Franciscan monks from this convent were the ones who originally brought back the seeds to plant the green peppers which today are called Pimiento de Padron.
 They are delicious green peppers with the thrill factor that one in every 30 or so is very hot and the others are mild… I had to eat them at their source!

 So we left at 8:30am and strolled along a beautiful forest trail, joined by Vittorio for most of the way.
 There was an incredible amount of people on the trail and I could hardly believe it was the same walk I had started in Lisbon 3 weeks ago where I hadn’t seen any other pilgrims for the first 8 days!

 We arrived at the convent at 1:30pm and were greeted by a sign on the door saying the accommodation didn’t open until 4pm!
-Luckily Joanna was in desperate need of the toilet so she banged away on the door and when someone answered she explained that we weren’t aware of the late opening time so they let us into the building early.
-It’s a donation albergue.
+Joanna was in desperate need of the toilet so she knocked on the door and we were luckily let into the albergue.

 The convent dates from the 13th century but unfortunately all the monks left last year over a dispute about possibly turning it into a hotel (so I heard).

 It was 2.6km outside of Padron which is also a very historic city with direct links to Santiago so after settling in we walked into the town to do some sightseeing.
 It was lovely and small with ancient churches and beautiful viewpoints.